 Start with Minimum Viable Profit, Not Minimum Viable Product

-Two classic examples:
+Two classic minimum-viable-profit examples:

 Crew (later Unsplash) started as a single-page website with a form, manually matching companies to designers and developers.
 No software.
 No automation.
 They built the tech only after they had paying customers.

 Derek Sivers' CDBaby started with about $500 in startup costs.
 Month one: $2,000 in revenue.
 Month two: $5,000.
 Profitable from day one.
-Sold for $22M eleven years later.
+Sold ten years later for $22M.

 The pattern: don't wait for the product to be polished.
 Get to the first paying customer as fast as possible.